randix/KioskContacts/README.md

 #### contacts

-This file (*contacts.csv*) contains the saved contacts from tapping the **Submit** button.
-This file can be directly opened in Numbers, or can be shared to be opened and processed on another device, where it might be processed with, for example, MS Excel or Apple Numbers.
+This file *contacts.csv* contains the saved contacts from tapping the **Submit** button.
+Apple *Numbers* can directly open this file, or this file can be shared to be opened and processed on another device, where it might be processed with, for example, MS Excel.

 #### mail

-This file (*mail.txt*) contains the "from:" and "subject:" fields and the body of a mail message to be sent to the contact when **Submit** is tapped.
+This file *mail.txt* contains the "from:" and "subject:" fields and the body of a mail message to be sent to the contact when **Submit** is tapped.
 This file may be edited and certain fields entered to be replaced by text from the contact form.

 The "from:" address must be in the list of possible sender addresses on the device to be used, otherwise Mail will use a From: address present on the device.

 The "subject:" is the Subject: of the mail message.

-The "---" should be left in place as a separator line.
+The "---" must be left in place as a separator line.

 #### message

-This file (*message.txt*) contains the body of an iMessage to be sent to the contact when **Submit** is tapped, if so configured.
+This file *message.txt* contains the body of an iMessage to be sent to the contact when **Submit** is tapped, if so configured.
 This file may be edited and certain fields entered to be replaced by text from the contact form.

 #### 1024

-This is the default image file (*1024.png*) to be used as a logo icon in the *Kiosk Contacts* app.
-This file may be replaced with any JPEG or PNG file.
+*1024.png* is the default image file used as a logo icon in the *Kiosk Contacts* app.
+You can add most any image file, i.e. JPEG or PNG file, to be used as your own icon or logo in the app.

 #### VM Logo Color Thrive Tag

-This is a sample image file (*VM Logo Color Thrive Tag.jpg*).
+This is another sample image file, *VM Logo Color Thrive Tag.jpg*.

 #### settings

-This file (*settings.txt*) contains the settings for the app.
-These are here rather than in the app itself in order to make it difficult for a person entering contact information to change the settings during and event.
+This file *settings.txt* contains the settings for the app.
+You can edit this with any text editor app or inside the *Kiosk Contacts* app.

 These settings may be edited "in app".
 Tap on the icon/logo four times and a view will be opened in which the configuration files may be read.
-There you must enter the pin (which is set in the *settings.txt* file).
+There you must enter the pin which is set in the *settings.txt* file.

 The settings here (and their defaults, these should be changed appropriately) are: